-Some of the practical benefits of membership include complimentary copies of the Australian Shooter, The Junior Shooter, ASJ, SSAA National E-newsletters and special report publications; discounts on a broad range of other shooting and hunting magazines, including the Australian Hunter and Australian & New Zealand Handgun; and access to members-only sections on the SSAA website.
+In addition to this, the SSAA is directly involved with the firearms industry, both at a national and international level.
+We work closely with the National Firearm Dealers and Traders Council and the Federal Government in the formulation of workable national regulations, such as importation.
+Some of the practical benefits of membership include complimentary copies of the Australian Shooter, Junior Shooter, ASJ, SSAA National and SSAA-LA E-newsletters and special report publications; discounts on a broad range of other shooting and hunting magazines, including Australian Hunter and Australian & New Zealand Handgun and access to membersonly sections of the SSAA website.

 SSAA members interested in extending their conservation efforts may be able to join a SSAA Conservation & Wildlife Management branch after passing the accreditation programs in their respective state or territory.
-Our SSAA Farmer Assist program, which continues to expand around the country, provides members with access to more hunting opportunities.
+Our SSAA Farmer Assist program provides members with access to more hunting opportunities.

-The SSAA Store sells a wide range of merchandise, including hats, clothing, badges, shooting glasses, firearm cleaning kits, books, torches, knives and other general outdoor equipment all featuring the SSAA logo.
+The SSAA Online Shop sells a wide range of merchandise including hats, clothing, badges, shooting glasses, firearm cleaning kits, books, torches, knives and other general outdoor equipment, all featuring the SSAA logo.

-SSAA Insurance Brokers Pty Ltd (SSAAIB) is the insurance branch of the Association.
-As 'The Shooter's Broker', SSAAIB can provide all manner of insurance for members, as well as specialist insurance for shooting, archery and other sporting clubs, property owners, firearms dealers, manufacturers, wholesalers, importers, exporters and professional shooters.
+SSAA General Insurance Brokers Ptv Ltd is the insurance branch of the Association.
+As 'The Shooter's Broker', it can provide all manner of insurance for members, as well as specialist insurance for shooting, archery and other sporting clubs, property owners, firearms dealers, manufacturers, wholesalers, importers, exporters and professional shooters.
 As a SSAA member, you are entitled to public liability and personal accident insurance for your target shooting and hunting activities.
-You can also upgrade to the SSAA's \$25 Gold Membership option to receive \$25,000 worth of firearms and fixed accessories insurance.
-For more information, visit www.ssaaib.com.au
+You can also upgrade to the SSAA's \$30 Firearms Insurance option to receive \$25,000 worth of firearms and fixed accessories insurance.
+For more information, visit www.ssaaib. com.au